 Results: Effect of Glutamate Application on Mesencephalic Neurons

-On the day of imaging, the VM cultures were treated with either glutamate [1] or a combination of glutamate and NDQX [2].
+On the day of imaging, the VM cultures were treated with either glutamate [1] or a combination of glutamate and NBQX [2].
 In both conditions, heterogenous and spontaneous changes in GCaMP6f (pronounce ‘G-camp-6-F’) fluorescence were observed, indicating spontaneous calcium fluxes [3].

 LAB MEDIA: Figure 1 A and B. Video Editor: Emphasize A.